The Brisket Stall (Learn How to Beat It Fast!)

 What Is the ‘Brisket Stall’?

-The brisket stall occurs internal temperature of the meat reaches 150 ℉ to 170 ℉.
+The brisket stall occurs when the internal temperature of the meat reaches 150 ℉ to 170 ℉.

 Does Anyone Know What Causes It?

 Others suggest that gelatin formation is to blame.
-This is when the collagen in the fat combines with the moisture in the meat, the cooking process is slowed.
+The cooking process is slowed when the collagen in the fat combines with the moisture in the meat.

 The final verdict?
 These two assumptions aren’t completely false.
-But they’re also not the main thing responsible for the dreaded brisket stall.
+But they’re also not responsible for the dreaded brisket stall.

-This moisture can then evaporate and cool the surface temperature of the meat as well as the ambient temperature of the smoker or grill.
+This moisture can then evaporate and cool the meat’s surface temperature and the smoker or grill’s ambient temperature.

 But Are There Any Other Variables Responsible for This Too?